jsgonsette/InvertedPendulum/README.md

 A thumb in the bottom of the screen makes the view switch to different graphs showing all the telemetries.
 They correspond to the different sensors measured on the pendulum.

 ![Connection to the pendulum](./pictures/GifConnectCS.gif)

+## How to calibrate the sensors

+Calibration of the pendulum is saved in the flash memory of the microcontroller where it survives even when the pendulum is switech off.
+The Control Station software helps you to calibrate:

+* The measured voltage of the Lipo: `Tools->Calibration->Battery`
+* The measured angle of the pendulum `Tools->Calibration->IMU`

+Battery voltage calibration only ask you to enter the real voltage of the Lipo, measured with a voltmeter.
+For the IMU, the software will ask you to put the pendulum in a succession of different positions.
+Just follow the instructions until the end of the procedure.

+You can check the result of this calibration by posing the pendulum on its right of left side, on a flat table, and by checking in the interface that the angle is close to +45° and -45°.
+This measure can be seen on `State estimation` field of the left panel.